 There is uncertainty inherent in the estimation process.
 The actual amount of ultimate claims can only be ascertained once all claims are closed.
-The unpaid claim liabilities for Personal Injury Protection Plan (PIPP) benefits represent the majority of the Corporation's claim liabilities.
+The unpaid claim liabilities for PIPP benefits represent the majority of the Corporation's claim liabilities.
 PIPP claim liabilities are also the most uncertain because of the long term nature of these benefits.
-A 5.00 per cent increase in net PIPP claim liabilities is equal to approximately \$66.8 million (February 28, 2018 - \$60.5 million).
+A 5.00 per cent increase in net PIPP claim liabilities is equal to approximately \$70.2 million (February 28, 2019 - \$66.8 million).
 Such a change could occur if the actual future development of lifetime PIPP claimants was higher than expected.

 The discount rate for the Corporation's claim liabilities is calculated based on the yield of the Corporation's fixed income portfolio.
-Approximately 70 per cent of the fixed income portfolio is composed of marketable bonds and the changes in the marketable bond yield have a direct impact on the estimated value of the Corporation's unpaid claim liabilities.
-A 1.00 per cent decrease in marketable bond interest rates would increase claim liabilities by approximately \$165.9 million (February 28, 2018 - \$144.1 million), while a 1.00 per cent decrease in the claim liabilities discount rate (equivalent to approximately 1.32 per cent decrease in marketable bond interest rates) would increase claim liabilities by approximately \$173.0 million (February 28, 2018 - \$196.5 million).
+Approximately 73 percent of the Basic Claims, SRE and Extension fixed income portfolios are composed of marketable bonds.
+Across all lines of business (i.e., from a consolidated perspective), 73 percent of the all fixed income is invested in marketable bonds.
+The changes in the marketable bond yield have a direct impact on the estimated value of the Corporation's unpaid claim liabilities.
+A 1.00 per cent decrease in marketable bond interest rates would increase claim liabilities by approximately \$131.9 million (February 28, 2019 - \$165.9 million), while a 1.00 per cent decrease in the claim liabilities discount rate would increase claim liabilities by approximately \$137.8 million (February 28, 2019 - \$173 million).
 However, this impact would be largely offset by gains on the Corporation's fixed income portfolio as described in the Interest Rate Risk section of Note 29.